At Hayes Locums, we view our consultants as more than just recruiters.

 The better a consultant knows you, the more equipped they will be to not only find you the perfect match, but to support you throughout the process.

 “One thing I would advise anybody who wants to pursue locums is: the relationship makes all the difference.”Dr. Oneica Poole

-Your consultant gets to work finding the best possible match for you.
+Working to find the best possible match for you

 Once you are ready to start looking, your consultant will begin the process of finding potential matches, using both what they’ve learned in their conversations with you, and their own knowledge of the industry, to find you the best possible match.

 Because all of our consultants are trained within their specialty to understand the clinical details and procedures that are necessary for that specialty, they are well equipped to find positions that are the best clinical fit for you.
 Their focus on a specific specialty also gives them an insider perspective on what’s happening in your corner of the industry.
 The relationships they’ve built within that specialty means they are well-positioned to find out about potential positions that may be opening up, and determine whether you’d be a good fit for them.

 Through every step of the process, your consultant’s goal isn’t just to find you a job; it’s to find the best possible match for you, given what they know of you and your unique situation.

 “I know if I call, [my Hayes Locums consultant] will answer.
 She’s reliable.
 I always know she’s there for me, and I can talk to her about anything.”Dr. Yara Nazzal